You will find this guide particularly helpful for planning:

 You might also consider signage to indicate different activity areas and programming on your stage.

-Events wishing to install promotional signage, such as real estate boards or Variable Message Signs (VMS), will need to obtain permission from Council, and/or VicRoads.
+Event organisers wishing to install promotional signage, such as event boards or Variable Message Signs (VMS), will need to obtain permission from Council, and/or VicRoads.
 These signs may be placed at prominent intersections within the municipality.

 You must gain approval of your board sign prior to it being erected.
 For further information regarding the board sign approval process, please contact our Events Team on 9217 2122.